aioz-ai/AIOZ-GDANCE/README.md

 }
 ```

-We also make a further step toward improving the performance of the group dance generation model in:
+We also make a further step toward improving the performance of the group dance generation model in (https://github.com/aioz-ai/GCD).
+If you find that the solution is useful, you could cite the following paper:

 ```
 @article{le2023controllable,